✦ NEW 2026 babysitter rates updated — national average $18–$23/hr See rates →

 $12–$16/hr

 Teen first job, no formal experience.
-Best with older children, with occasional parent check-ins.
+Best with older children.

 Some experience